Team-Point-Nemo/FrontEnd/README.md

 Wong Huang - Tiriele

-#### Link to the project's backend repository
+#### Link to the project's Backend repository
-If you're interested on the backend side, you can see it here https://github.com/Team-Point-Nemo/BackEnd
+If you're interested on the Backend side, you can see it here https://github.com/Team-Point-Nemo/BackEnd